jbosstools/jbosstools-fuse/Contributing.md

 # Contribution Guide
-Please make sure you read and understand this document before starting development on Fuse Tooling as it helps us to merge your pull requests faster and keeps the commit history clean.
+Please make sure you read and understand this document before starting development on JBoss Camel Developer Tools as it helps us to merge your pull requests faster and keeps the commit history clean.

 ## Git configuration